 115 Mile Range ...
 Full View Updated every 5 minutes

-WTOC TV is the only station in Savannah owning a live Doppler weather radar.
+For many years, WTOC TV was the only station in Savannah owning a live Doppler weather radar.
 Shortly after the passage of hurricane “David” in 1979, the station purchased its first radar, an “AVQ-10” and was located at the 185 foot level of their studio tower at 516 Abercorn street.
 This provided instant displays of rain and thunderstorms to the viewers watching WTOC.
-The radar was replaced in 1984 with the new Doppler radar technology; a Collins Doprad 32 from
+The radar was replaced in 1984 with the new Doppler radar technology; a Collins Doprad 32 from Advanced Designs Corporation.

-As technology advanced, so has our radar.
-It has undergone extensive upgrading in 1989 (to Doprad II), in 1998 (to Doprad III) and then in 2003 with a new 160 foot tower and 72 inch parabolic dish antenna at our present location off I-16 at Chatham parkway.
+As technology advanced, so did the radar.
+It went through extensive upgrading in 1989 (to Doprad II), in 1998 (to Doprad III) and then in 2003 with a new 160 foot tower and 72 inch parabolic dish antenna at our present location off I-16 at Chatham parkway.
 A final software/hardware upgrade in 2013 enhanced the output of the radar.
 However, in June of 2014, a massive lightning strike literally vaporized several microchips in the hardware computer disabling the unit beyond reasonable repair.
 The option of buying a new system was not cost efficient and the system was decommissioned in December of that year.